Skip to Content

 Meadow past Taylor Lake - best Larch hikes in Banff

-This is a longer hike so you should be prepared with layers and proper hiking gear.
-Check out our list of hiking essentials with the hiking gear and clothing we recommend to get the most enjoyment out of your hike, regardless of the variable Banff weather and trail conditions.
-The Taylor Lake trail is a moderate Banff hike and we especially recommend bringing these items:
+Taylor Lake is a longer hike so you should be prepared with layers and proper hiking gear.
+Check out our list of Banff hiking essentials to get the most enjoyment out of your hike.

 Meadow past Taylor Lake is perfect for seeing golden larches